Acknowledgment of country

 Polyglot artists welcome students into a sensory play space filled with tall cardboard trees.
 Performances unexpectedly happen as simple materials meet creative freedom.
 The work encourages practical explorations of character, narrative, and design.
 It also encourages sustainable arts practices as well as the interconnectivity of species, ecosystems, and new worlds.

-This workshop is best suited to multi-day whole-school engagement.
+It is best suited to multi-day whole-school engagement.

 • Students choose how they engage with the performers and the space, moving around as they like.